1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 *BSB (CL+ & CL-) at the four pin service plug at the front of the operating unit ISR Plus → The (permament) usage of this connector isn't advisable though.*

+---

 ***Notes:***
 - The connection of the cables to the respective contacts should always be done with the specific connectors if available.
 A general list of the respective connectors can't be named here though, because some controllers need special connectors.
-For the most common three poled "FB" port (connector for the room unit) which is available at most of the controllers, this connector seem to fit though: ["Broetje Connector Room Unit ISR, Rast 5- 3pol. = 627528"](https://polo.broetje.de/mobile/mobile_view.php?type=1&pid=5316&w=1680&h=1050).
+For the most common three poled "FB" port (connector for the room unit) which is available at most of the controllers, this connector seem to fit though: [Broetje Connector Room Unit ISR, Rast 5- 3pol. = 627528](https://polo.broetje.de/mobile/mobile_view.php?type=1&pid=5316&w=1680&h=1050).

    *Note:*
    *If the original connectors are not available, (insulated) 6,3mm cable lugs can be used instead.*